testablehttpclient/testablehttpclient.github.io/README.md

 /get | Matches any URL that uses the path `/get` http\*://\* | Matches any URL that uses the scheme `http` or `https` (or any other scheme that starts with `http`) localhost:5000 | Matches any URL that uses localhost for the host and port 5000, no matter what scheme or path is used.

+## Modifying behaviour
+Some parts of TestableHttpClient can be configured to work differently.
+This is done via the `Options` property on the `TestableHttpMessageHandler` class.

+Currently the following options exist:
+- `JsonSerializerOptions`: Options that are used for serializing an deserializing json content.
+- `UriPatternMatchingOptions`: Options concerning URI pattern matching, mostly case sensitivity.